sundews/CommandlineBatcher/README.md

      -m    | --merge-format          | Indicates whether batches should be merged and specifies                                           | Default: [none] the format to be used for merging -nso  | --skip-stdout-output    | Determines whether outputting to stdout should be skipped.
+     -ow   | --overwrite             | Determines whether output-path, if specified is overwritten.
      -lv   | --logging-verbosity     | Logging verbosity: [n]ormal, [e]rrors, [q]uiet, [d]etailed                                         | Default: normal
      -wd   | --working-directory     | The working directory                                                                              | Default: Current directory
      -fe   | --file-encoding         | The name of the encoding e.g. utf-8, utf-16/unicode.                                               | Default: utf-8